selfdriven-engagement/governance/docs/pages/updates-oct2025.md

 - We’ve secured a Unity Node as part of [selfdriven.tel](https://www.selfdriven.tel/).
 - Ownership is communitised.
 - It will also present the first reward for holding [SDF Tokens](https://selfdriven.fyi/tokenomics) — more on this soon.
+    - You can still obtain SDF tokens buy support the foundation by [buying Octo art](https://selfdriven.fyi/supporter).

 ### University Community of Practice
 *Connecting educators and researchers around shared principles of Bildung.*